nytimes/drone-gke/DOCS.md

 * *optional* `secret_template` - Kubernetes template for the [secret object](http://kubernetes.io/docs/user-guide/secrets/) (defaults to `.kube.sec.yml`)
 * `vars` - variables to use in `template`
 * `secrets` - variables to use in `secret_template`
+* `pre` - commands to run before applying the Kubernetes files
+* `post` - commands to run after applying the Kubernetes files

 Optional (useful for debugging):